 The Guided Investor approach

-The transfer balance cap is most relevant for wealthier retirees in Phase 4 of Wealth Creation.
-To maximise benefits, it’s essential to work within the cap’s rules, ensuring that as much as possible is held in a tax-free pension account.
+The transfer balance cap is most relevant for wealthier retirees—those in Phase 4 of Wealth Creation – where we want to live financially independent and free of the pesky tax man.
+The goal is to ensure that as much of your super as possible sits in the tax-free retirement phase.

 For amounts exceeding the transfer balance cap, careful consideration is needed: should the excess be retained in the accumulation phase, where earnings are taxed at 15%, or invested outside of superannuation?
-Strategic advice tailored to your circumstances is critical in these situations.
+Tailored Advice is critical in these situations.